bkerley/bryceblog/_drafts/clam-blitz-ui.md

 Splatoon uses both of these.
 When it's viable to do so,
 state's diegetic.
-Splat zones get highlighting around the edges
-XXXX do they?
-when they change control,
-the tower and the rainmaker are both physical objects (and they can hurt you),
+Splat zones change highlighting around the edges when they change control, the tower and the rainmaker are both physical objects (and they can hurt you),